 You are here

 A diverse community of scholars and clinicians, Duke University School of Nursing is educating the next generation of transformational leaders in nursing.
 We advance nursing science in issues of global importance and foster the scholarly practice of nursing.
-We have been ranked sixth in the nation by the U.S. News and World Report for its 2016 Best Nursing Schools rankings.
-The School offers masters, PhD and doctor of nursing practice degrees, as well as an accelerated bachelor of science in nursing degree to students who have previously graduated from college.
+We have been ranked fourth in the nation by the U.S. News and World Report for its 2017 Best Nursing Schools rankings.
+The School offers masters, PhD and doctor of nursing practice degrees as well as an accelerated bachelor of science in nursing degree to students who have previously graduated from college.

 - To develop academic programs that respond to societal needs for nursing expertise.

 - To provide high quality education as a foundation for lifelong learning and professional careers in nursing and the broader health care enterprise.

 - To develop leaders in research, education, practice and administration.

 - To lead interdisciplinary research that results in innovative approaches to improving health and illness outcomes.